auth0/docs/articles/connections/apple-siwa/troubleshooting.md

 ---
 title: Troubleshoot Sign in With Apple
-description: General troubleshooting steps for web and native apps using the Apple connection
+description: Describes troubleshooting steps for web and native apps using the Apple connection.
 topics:
   - troubleshooting
   - errors